How to reduce waste

 If you are unable to repair or reuse your item, then please use our small electricals recycling service:

-Donating to charity shops
+Donating items to charities

-Collecting for charity
+Collecting items for charities

 Recycle more